Weyl modules for Lie superalgebras: Preliminaries

 \begin{defn}[Lie superalgebra] A \emph{Lie superalgebra} is a $\Z_2$-graded vector space $\g=\g_{\bar 0}\oplus \g_{\bar 1}$ with a bilinear multiplication $[\cdot,\cdot]$ satisfying the following axioms: \begin{enumerate} \item The multiplication respects the grading: $[\g_i,\g_j] \subseteq \g_{i+j}$ for all $i,j \in \Z_2$. \item Skew-supersymmetry: $[a,b]=-(-1)^{|a||b|}[b,a]$, for all homogeneous elements $a,b\in \g$. \item Super Jacobi Identity: $[a,[b,c]]=[[a,b],c]+(-1)^{|a||b|}[b,[a,c]]$, for all homogeneous elements $a,b,c\in \g$. \end{enumerate} \end{defn} Observe that $\g_{\bar0}$ inherits the structure of a Lie algebra and that $\g_{\bar1}$ inherits the structure of a $\g_{\bar0}$-module.
 A Lie superalgebra $\g$ is said to be \emph{simple} if there are no nonzero proper ideals, that is, there are no nonzero proper graded subspaces $\mathfrak{i} \subseteq \g$ such that $[\mathfrak{i},\g]\subseteq \mathfrak{i}$.
 A finite-dimensional simple Lie superalgebra $\g = \g_{\bar0} \oplus \g_{\bar1}$ is said to be \emph{classical} if the $\g_{\bar0}$-module $\g_{\bar1}$ is completely reducible.
 Otherwise, it is said to be of \emph{Cartan type}.

 For a classical Lie superalgebra $\g$, the $\g_{\bar 0}$-module $\g_{\bar1}$ is either irreducible or a direct sum of two irreducible representations.
+(This follows, for example, from the classification theorem \cite[Th.~2]{Kac77}, or see \cite[\S2.8]{FSS00}.)
 In the first case, $\g$ is said to be of \emph{type II}, and in the second case, $\g$ is said to be of \emph{type I}.
 A classical Lie superalgebra is said to be \emph{basic} if it admits a nondegenerate invariant bilinear form.
 Otherwise, it is said to be \emph{strange}.
 We will mostly be concerned with basic Lie superalgebras.
 However, the majority of our results also hold for the Lie superalgebra $\fsl(n,n)$, $n \ge 2$, which is a 1-dimensional central extension of the basic Lie superalgebra $A(n-1,n-1)$.
 (Throughout the paper we will somewhat abuse terminology by talking of the Lie superalgebras $A(m,n)$, $B(m,n)$, etc., instead of the Lie superalgebras of \emph{type} $A(m,n)$, $B(m,n)$, etc.)

 \details{ Table~\ref{table} lists the basic Lie superalgebras that are not Lie algebras.

 }